WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 A Pack of Wolves

 ...
-And that dream of Perrin--with a beard!--leading a huge pack of wolves that stretched as far as the eye could see.Well, Perrin has a beard, and he has fought alongside wolves several times – at the beginning of The Dragon Reborn and Dumai’s Wells, among others.
-It probably refers to the Last Battle, which the wolves believe they will all participate in.
-They are the counter to the Darkhounds.
-Perrin leads them as the Wolf King of the Karaethon Cycle.
+And that dream of Perrin—with a beard!—leading a huge pack of wolves that stretched as far as the eye could see.Well, Perrin has a beard, and he has fought alongside wolves several times—at the beginning of The Dragon Reborn and Dumai’s Wells, among others, but at the Last Battle he led all the wolves against the Darkhounds in his role as Wolf King.

 She [Egwene] had had some fine [true dreams] lately, about Rand, Mat, Perrin.She did not say what they were, however.
 They are less likely to come true, since the Pattern has loosened.